Hazel: Secure and Efficient Disaggregated Storage: Design of

-Writes start at the TEE as a request consisting of data, device ID, and the sector number.
-The request is then encapsulated by a security protocol (e.g., PCIe's TEE Device Interface Security Protocol (TDISP)~\cite{tdisp2022}) and is transported to the local \projectname{} service, which encrypts and integrity protects it.
+Writes start at the TEE as a request consisting of data and NVMe-oF remote device address.
+The request is then transported to the local \projectname{} service, which encrypts and integrity protects it.
+If the local \projectnameSpace is offloaded, this might include secure protocol such as TDISP~\cite{tdisp2022} (Section~\ref{sec:related_work}).

-\textbf{Confidentiality and integrity:} Combining sequentially integrity and encryption algorithms adds considerable overhead (Section~\ref{sec:motivation}).
-Thus, leveraging an AEAD algorithm $E$, \projectnameSpace obtains ciphertext $C$ and integrity hash $H_i$ as:

-where $k$ is a key derived from the KBS provided tenant-device key $k_d$ as $ k = HMAC_{k_d}(\text{key ID bits}) $.
-Including the sector number ensures the sectors cannot be replaced with each other without detection.
-The device-specific key enforces that the writes to the same sector with the same IV vary for different disks.
-After each encryption, the IV is increased by the number of encryption blocks (e.g., 256 for 4096B sectors and AES-GCM).
-While not strictly necessary from a security perspective, including the key ID enables easy key rolling.
+\paragraph{Confidentiality and integrity:} Combining integrity and encryption algorithms one after the other adds considerable overhead (Section~\ref{sec:motivation}).
+Thus, leveraging an AEAD algorithm $E$, \projectnameSpace obtains ciphertext $C$ and integrity hash $H_i$ as: $C,H_i = E(k,$\text{sector number}, \text{IV}, \text{write data}) where $k$ is a key derived from the KBS provided user-device key $k_d$ as $ k = HMAC_{k_d}(\text{key ID bits}) $, and sector number forms AD.
+Including the sector number ensures that sectors cannot be swapped without detection.
+The device-specific key ensures that writes to the same sector with the same IV differ across disks.
+After each encryption, the IV is increased by the number of encryption blocks.
+While not strictly necessary from a security perspective, including the key ID makes key rotation easier.

-\textbf{Network freshness:} Disaggregating the freshness protections to the remote side is crucial to enable scalability.
+\paragraph{Network freshness:} Disaggregating the freshness protections to the remote side is crucial to enable scalability.
 However, this necessitates protecting sent sectors as \projectnameSpace operates in a CC environment.
-While IPSec is the first intuitive way to secure in-network transport, it has considerable drawbacks in our use case.
+Although intuitive, IPsec has considerable drawbacks in our setting.
 It adds latency to the critical path and decreases the throughput.
-Furthermore, IPSec has problems with NVMe security as it adds protections on a per IP basis~\cite{taranovNeVerMoreExploitingRDMA2022a}, making different services share the same protections.
+Furthermore, IPsec’s per-IP security model clashes with NVMe multi-service deployments~\cite{taranovNeVerMoreExploitingRDMA2022a}.
 Instead of using IPSec, \projectnameSpace leverages already applied protections.
-Data confidentiality and integrity are already provided by local \projectnameSpace, and protecting headers adds little value besides out-of-scope DoS attacks.
-However, freshness needs to be guaranteed over the network, for which \projectnameSpace uses windowing.
+Confidentiality and integrity are already provided by local \projectnameSpace, and protecting headers adds little value besides out-of-scope DoS attacks.
+Freshness needs also to be guaranteed over the network, for which we use windowing~\cite{ferguson1999cryptographic}.